Zenika/zenika-career-paths-framework/README.md

 The sought outcomes of using our framework were:
 - Help collaborators figure out their Hatarakigai / 働きがい / Worth of Working (or [Ikigai](https://en.wikipedia.org/wiki/Ikigai) if work is part of it)
-- Help them own and shape their career as they see fit
+- Help them own and craft their career as they see fit
 - Help the organization appreciate and leverage the diversity of profiles with a structured approach
 - Help the organization provide adequate growth support to all collaborators accordingly